FREQUENTLY

 Do I retain the copyright to the work I submit/create?

-Yes, you retain all copyright to the work you submit, and should you be funded, the work you create.
+Yes, you retain all copyright to your work.
 Please see our Terms for further information on this.

 I haven’t received an email about the status of my application.
 Should I contact you?